paradigmer/Uncursus-1/README.md

 3) Find the IP of your iDevice and connect to it via SSH on your computer.
 Don't know what SSH is or how to use it?
 Refer to: https://www.hostinger.com/tutorials/ssh-tutorial-how-does-ssh-work<br/>
 4) Use the following command in your SSH session for installation:<br/>
 `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Yaya48/Uncursus/new/installuncursus.sh)"`<br/>
-5) Once your device resprings, launch Sileo and you're good to go.<br/>
+5) Once your device resprings, launch Cydia and you're good to go.<br/>

 ***For all users that don't have a PC, I made a Non-Computer version.***<br/>
 ***Disclaimer: This is still in beta***<br/>